Robert Traill of Greyfriars: Move to Holland

 Owing to tempestuous weather he experienced difficulty in finding a ship in which to sail to Holland, and the Privy Council granted him a month's further grace in which to take his departure.
 In a petition he states that he "is towards the age of sixty years, if not more, and so cannot weill take such a journey in such a season without evident hazard of his life" (Reg.
 P. C).
 He did make it to Holland along with other ministers and was later joined by his son Robert.
-For some years he carried on a weekly correspondence with his friend Guthrie of Fenwick.
+For some years he carried on a weekly correspondence with his friend William Guthrie of Fenwick.

 Returning to Edinburgh, he died 12 July 1678, and was buried in Greyfriars.
 A portrait of him is preserved in Smith's Iconographia Scot and Pinkerton's Scottish Gallery.

 Family life

 He married 23 December 1639, Jean (died Dec.
 1680), daughter of Alexander Annand of Auchterallan, Aberdeenshire, and then Margaret Cheyne (who suffered imprisonment, June 1665, for corresponding with her husband in his exile), and had 3 sons and 3 daughters: